Welcome to Nursery

 Outdoor learning is an important part of the early years curriculum so the children spend a lot of time outside.
 Please ensure your child has suitable clothing for the changing weather e.g. a cap for sunny days or a suitable coat, hats, scarves, gloves etc. as the weather gets colder.
 Thank you.

-Your child will be given a reading book to take home each week to share together.
+Your child will be given a reading book to take home each Wednesday to share together.
 It is a great opportunity to develop their speaking and listening skills and imagination.

 Phonics is a very important aspect of the Early Years curriculum which supports the children with their reading and writing skills ready for school.